benhowell/benhowell.github.com/_posts/2015-03-16-porting-face-analysis-sdk-to-windows.md

 <div class="intro">
   <div class="intro-txt">
   <p>
     An incomplete, rough and ready guide to building, initial port, and installation of <span markdown="span">[Face Analysis SDK][2]</span> for Windows.
 The original source requires a few rather specific dependencies and uses a POSIX compliant fork/process model.
-The solution below is nothing other than a rough hack to get this stuff running under windows and I'm certain that my direct translation of POSIX fork() with Win32 CreateProcess() is suboptimal to say the least. <b>To be clear, this is your starting point, not the final solution!</b>
+The solution below is nothing other than a rough hack to get this stuff running under windows and I'm certain that my direct translation of <span markdown="span">[POSIX][6]</span> fork() with Win32 CreateProcess() is suboptimal to say the least. <b>To be clear, this is your starting point, not the final solution!</b>
   </p>
   <p>
     This guide has been written in respose to <span markdown="span">[a question I received on youtube][4]</span> about porting the code. <b>NOTE:</b> Whilst the face analysis SDK is open source and the code is freely available to read/use, my personal work is not and I therefore can not share the modified (ported) code base.
 I can however give an outline of the process needed to start your own port and a bit of code to help you get it done.
 This is what I have detailed below and if it happens to help someone else in the future then great.